rmbolger/Posh-ACME/docs/Plugins/Plugin-Development-Guide.md

 ### DNS Aliases and Domain Apex

-Don't forget to test your functions against the domain apex which can happen when users are using DNS challenge aliases.
+Test domain apex behavior, by simulating using DNS challenge aliases.

 ```powershell
 # The my.cname.tld record doesn't actually need to exist for the test to work.